Home - HomeschoolMath.net

 After the basics, the lessons also include the 'inverse' operations: finding the line of reflection or the center of rotation.
 The topic of transformations is closed by exploring deeper the subject of symmetry (topics such as as lines of symmetry, rotational symmetry, order of rotational symmetry) and how it connects with geometrical transformations.

-Then the course goes on to many fascinating and interesting topics such as tessellations, fractals, golden ratio, and more.
+Then the course goes on to several fascinating and interesting topics such as tessellations, fractals, golden ratio, platonic solids, and more.

-The main difference, it seems, between this course and a typical high school geometry course is it doesn't involve proof.
-Some of you homeschoolers might even be able to substitute this course for your high school geometry course (ask in your local homeschool group).
+This course covers middle school geometry, yes, but it also has a lot of the topics from a high school geometry course (but not all).
+Also, it doesn't involve proof.
+However, some homeschoolers might be able to substitute this course for a high school geometry course (ask in your local homeschool group).

 Visit the website here: RightStart Geometry.